simonjulianl/tp/docs/DeveloperGuide.md

 * 1b GoMedic displays an error when user input is in incorrect format.
     Return.

+**Use Case: [UC6] - View an existing patient record**

+**MSS**

+1. User requests to list all patients.
+2. GoMedic shows a list of patients.
+3. User requests to view a specific patient in the list.
+4. GoMedic shows the person details

+   Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+GoMedic shows a feedback to the user about invalid index.

+      Use case ends.

+**Use Case: [UC7] - Clear all doctors records in GoMedic**

+**MSS**

+1. User requests to list all doctors.
+2. GoMedic shows a list of doctors.
+3. User requests to clear all records of the doctors.

+   Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

 *{More to be added}*

 ### Non-Functional Requirements